NVIDIA/spark-rapids/CONTRIBUTING.md

 [jq](https://stedolan.github.io/jq/) to post-process JSON-formatted project files such that they compile project classes into non-overlapping set of output directories.

-To activate the Spark dependency you currentky work update the symlink `.bloop` to the right `.bloop-spark3XY`
+To activate the Spark dependency version 3XY you currently are working with update the symlink `.bloop` to point to the corresponding directory `.bloop-spark3XY`

 Example usage:
 ```Bash